Familiarize yourself with CLAWGS before attempting to put them on your dog.

-After fastening the buckle, pull the front straps tight, which will hold paws’ front end in place.
+After fastening the buckle, pull the front straps tight with one hand while holding the buckle with the other hand.
+This will hold paws’ front end in place.

 If CLAWGS' sole is not centered under the paw, rotate CLAWGS to the proper orientation.
 Once it is properly centered, you’ll notice that it’s difficult to rotate it off center.

 You can also attempt to pull the CLAWGS off to see how difficult it will be for CLAWGS to fall off.
 It they slide off easily, you'll need to tighten the heel straps slightly.